timburr1/timburr1.github.io/_posts/2020-03-27-technical-leader.md

 **The Three Great Obstacles to Innovation**
 * Self-blindness, concealing your own behavior, so you have no chance of changing
 * No-Problem Syndrome, convincing you that you already know the answer to all problems
-* Belief in the central dogma of academic phsychology, blinding you to alternative solutions, even ones you could generate without help from anyone else
+* Belief in the central dogma of academic psychology, blinding you to alternative solutions, even ones you could generate without help from anyone else

 Writing in a journal (even just for five minutes a day) can be a great tool for developing self-awareness.